In baseball, all your warmup practice goes in vain if you don't hit the ball. You only stand a chance to play and win if your bat hits the ball.

 Globally, the average inbox placement rates (IPRs) were just below 85 percent in 2022, meaning one of every six messages failed to reach the inbox. - Validity's Email Deliverability Benchmark Report 2023

-As per our State of Email Report 2023, average inbox placement ranges between 70-100% across industries.
+As per our State of Email Report 2023, average inbox placement rates across industries typically range between 70% and 100%.

 What factors affect email deliverability?

 ISPs are the judge of where to put marketing emails, and if they find your email worthy, they'll land it in the subscriber's inbox.
-But, they consider many factors to make this decision.
+However, they consider many factors in making this decision.
 The most significant ones are discussed below:

 1. Sender reputation

 Email sender reputation is a sender score assigned to each sender by an Internet service provider that sends emails.
 The higher the score, the more ISPs will land emails in the recipient's inbox.
-If the sender's reputation falls below an acceptable threshold, ISPs will put your inbox in the spam folder or reject it altogether.
+Poor sender reputation, occurring when the score falls below an acceptable threshold, results in ISPs putting your inbox in the spam folder or rejecting it altogether.

-Different ISPs have their criteria to assess the sender's reputation, but some of the common criteria include:
+Different ISPs have their criteria to assess the sender reputation, but some of the common criteria include:

 2. IP reputation

 The numerical identifier of the server (sender) is known as the Internet Protocol (IP) address.
-A domain such as mailmodo.com, gmail.com, and companyname.com is used to send emails and assess the domain's reputation.
+Domains such as mailmodo.com, gmail.com, and companyname.com are used to send emails and assess the domain's reputation.
+A lower IP or domain reputation signals IP to land your email in a spam folder.

 The type of IP address you use - shared or dedicated will impact your deliverability.